UltraMessaging/um_perf/README.md

 Informatica used the tools in this repository to measure the maximum-sustainable message rate for streaming and persistent sources.
+The primary motivation for these tools is to measure persistence.

 The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a representative test of Persistence.